Teleshuttle Corporation Developing New Media Technologies

 Music

 Music was perhaps the first content business face the creative destruction of digital media on large scale, and the industry continues to seek better business models and pricing models (and contain rampant piracy).
-Bands like Radiohead have gone on their own with PWYW pricing experiments, with modest success.
+Artists like Radiohead and Amanda Palmer have gone on their own with PWYW pricing experiments, with modest success.
 FairPay could transform how music is sold by labels, and other aggregators, and by artists, possibly through shared indie distribution services.

 Examples: